Ratification Date: 27/01/2026

 Threshold

-Norfolk and Waveney Integrated Care Board (ICB) will fund Corneal Collagen Cross Linking for Keratoconus on a restricted basis and where there is documented evidence of the following criteria:
+Norfolk and Waveney Integrated Care Board will fund Corneal Collagen Cross Linking for Keratoconus on a restricted basis and where there is documented evidence of the following criteria:

 Referral guidelines: